Effects of the Covid-19 Pandemic on Different Sectors in Turkey

 Aggressive Discount Campaigns and Other Advantages

-In the first half of March, a decline in demand was experienced for most consumer products other than food items.
-The attractive opportunities such as large discount campaigns launched from the third week, change guarantees, and free delivery changed this situation.
+In the first half of March, there was a decline in demand for most consumer products other than food items.
+The attractive opportunities such as large discount campaigns launched from the third week, along with change guarantees and free delivery, changed this situation.

 Consumer Pivot

-Companies providing corporate services and selling products managed to avoid a sharp decline in consumer interaction through some practices.
-Companies that implemented promotions related to products used as precautions against the Covid-19 pandemic, such as masks and disinfectants, as well as offering some consumer products in large packages and highlighting fast-moving consumer products in multi-category marketplaces received positive responses.
-Companies that shifted from professional customers to individual consumers were also able to prevent interaction loss.
-It was also observed that companies experiencing a sharp decline in demand implemented practices such as free content and webinars to avoid being forgotten by consumers.
+Companies providing corporate services and selling products managed to avoid a sharp decline in consumer interactions through certain practices.
+Companies that implemented promotions related to products used as precautions against the Covid-19 pandemic, such as masks and disinfectants, as well as offering some consumer products in large packages and highlighting fast-moving consumer goods in multi-category marketplaces received positive responses.
+Firms that shifted from professional customers to individual consumers also managed to prevent interaction loss.
+Companies experiencing a sharp decline in demand also implemented practices such as free content and webinars to avoid being forgotten by consumers.

 Hygiene in Delivery

-During the pandemic process, consumers experienced concerns about hygiene and determined many of their behaviors and preferences accordingly.
-Companies that offered products packaged without contact with clean materials, ensured that delivery personnel took protective measures, cleaned delivery vehicles daily, and paid attention to similar matters were able to reduce consumers' concerns in this regard.
+During the pandemic, consumers experienced concerns about hygiene and determined many of their behaviors and preferences accordingly.
+Companies that offered products packaged without physical contact, ensured that delivery personnel took protective measures, cleaned delivery vehicles daily, and paid attention to similar matters were able to reduce consumers' concerns in this regard.

 During this period, e-commerce entered a rapid upward trend.
-Companies that were not prepared for this and could not manage order tracking and delivery processes well lost customers, while those that had fully digitized these processes or received support in this area performed better.
-Companies that established their own distribution networks and invested in their teams to eliminate the problems experienced during peak sales periods received positive responses during the pandemic.
+Companies that were not well-prepared to manage order tracking and delivery processes lost customers, while those that had fully digitized these processes or received support in this area performed better.
+Companies that established their own distribution networks and invested in their teams to eliminate problems during peak sales periods received positive responses during the pandemic.

 Positive Effects of Early Digitalization

-Companies that took into account the trend of e-commerce and digitalization and made early investments in this area received returns on their investments during the pandemic process.
+Companies that recognized the trend towards e-commerce and digitalization and made early investments in this area reaped the benefits of their investments during the pandemic.

 (Source: Study by the Deloitte Consulting team)